awwad-hamza/Duckiebot-DB21M-Post-build-Setup/README.md

 ```

 > **Notes:**
 > - Connecting the Duckiebot to the university network or eduroam can be tricky.
 Even if it connects, it often causes problems when trying to access the Duckiebot from your computer.
 Using a mobile hotspot or a home network usually works much better.
+Another option is using the university network on your pc and bridging the network from the pc to the duckiebot as shown in the beginning of the Networking section.
+For more information check out [this section of the documentation](https://docs.duckietown.com/daffy/opmanual-duckiebot/debugging_and_troubleshooting/network_config/index.html).
 > - Many issues happen simply because you’re not sure whether you’re SSH’ed into the Duckiebot or running commands on your host computer.
 Double-check which terminal you’re in before troubleshooting.

 ## Debugging & Updates